mariadb-kester/terraformDemo/readme.md

 which you can check on the dashboard and will push them to the Container Registry in DigitalOcean.
 You can check they are there as well.

 If everything looks good, we can deploy our Database Cluster using Helm

+### destroy

+The destroy command will delete the infrastructure.
+This is important, if you have finished using it, to stop getting charged.
+Clearly, do not run this until you have finished.

+`make destroy-dev`

+If you are running the destroy command, it will ask you to confirm by typing `yes` at the prompt.